Algorithm Design

 Polygon Operations #

-The polygon operations (boolean, offset and sweep) are performed by directly adopting the Clipper library without my own design.
+The polygon operations (Boolean, offset and sweep) are performed by directly adopting the Clipper library without my own design.
 Several classic algorithms are implemented in Clipper:

 • Boolean operations are achieved by the Vatti clipping algorithm[1].